okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-intro/index.md

     content: Find out more about Okta's Identity Engine authentication flow, what developer features it unlocks, and how to use it.
 ---

 Okta Identity Engine is Okta's new authentication pipeline, which provides valuable new features and a more flexible approach to your auth needs.
+This article provides a high-level introduction.

-This guide explains what new features Identity Engine brings to the table, talks about what new deployment models we have to make use of these features, and shows how our documentation experience is changing to support it.
+Below we explain what new features Identity Engine brings to the table and the fundamental differences in its approach from our Classic auth pipeline, talk about the deployment models we have to make use of these features, and show how our documentation experience is changing to support it.

-> **Note**: If you are an admin, or are just looking for product docs related to Identity Engine, see our [Identity Engine Get started page](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/oie-get-started.htm?cshid=ext-get-started-oie) over on the Okta Help Center.
+> **Note**: If you are an admin, or are looking for product docs related to Identity Engine, see our [Identity Engine Get started page](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/oie-get-started.htm?cshid=ext-get-started-oie) over on the Okta Help Center.

-## Why use the Identity Engine?
+## Identity Engine new features

 WHAT OTHER FEATURES DO WE WANT TO CALL OUT?